Zelmoghazy/st-link-v2-clone/README.md

-## Program/Recover Chinese Clone of the stlinkv2
+## How to Program and Recover Chinese Clone of the st-link v2

 * I accidentally bricked my st-link clone while trying to update the firmware